zognin/tp/docs/UserGuide.md

 * Orders are sorted by completion status, then deadline.
 Uncompleted orders appear before completed orders.
   Within each group of uncompleted and completed orders, orders with earlier deadlines are higher in the list.

-* All Order commands are able to function properly when entered from any tab.
+* You can use all order commands from any tab.

 </div>